billaGitHub2016/wal0/README.md

 ## 🛣️ Roadmap

-We are continuously improving Compoder and will launch more exciting new features in the future:
+We are continuously improving Wal0 and will launch more exciting new features in the future:

-- Underlying support for Code To Figma: Convert code generated in Compoder to Figma designs with one click
+- Underlying support for Code To Figma: Convert code generated in Wal0 to Figma designs with one click

 - Underlying support for Figma To Code: Generate component code from Figma designs with one click, supporting conversion to components in different tech stacks